alexware69/Calcula-Pro/README.md

 * Product definitions are independent of product quotes and orders, changes to product definitions won’t affect existing quotes.
 * Product definitions are a hierarchy of folders, which contain the details, formulas, images and descriptions.
 * Folder nature of product definitions makes teamwork easy and natural, as well as making possible to backup and storing definitions offline.
-* Readable formulas are made of words.
+* Readable formulas are made of words, now with autocomplete.
 * Supports most common math expressions and logic conditions.
 * Multiple same-name fields are supported (compare to Excel single-name naming of cells)
 * Shows node names, formulas, subtotals and node values with respective units and descriptions at the same time.